-The Risk Management Committee of the Board meets regularly and exercises an oversight role on executive management who are accountable for managing the risks that arise out of regular business operations a.
-Macro-economic conditions
+The Board Risk Oversight Committee of the Board meets regularly and exercises an oversight role on executive management who are accountable for managing the risks that arise out of regular business operations a.
+Macro-economic conditions b.
+Operational Risks

 Risk Factors at the Car Dealerships